USS McDermut (DD-677): World War II

 McDermut, departed New York 25 January 1944 for duty with the Pacific Fleet.
 She arrived at Kwajalein 4 March, remained until 20 March and then crossed to Majuro where she joined the Fast Carrier Task Force (then 5th Fleet's TF 58, later 3rd Fleet's TF 38).
 She sortied with Task Group 58.2 (TG 58.2), 22 March, and before returning to Majuro, 6 April, participated in strikes on Palau, Yap, Ulithi, and Woleai.
 Next assigned to cargo and escort work, she steamed back to Pearl Harbor, returning to Kwajalein 31 May.

 On 10 June McDermut got underway with TG 52.17 for Saipan and preinvasion bombardment duties.
 Assigned to fire support during the landing operations, the destroyer cruised off Tanapag Harbor, firing on small Japanese demolition craft as they attempted to set fire to shipping there.
-After the 17 June she took up antisubmarine and antiaircraft patrol duties which she continued until 24 June.
+After 17 June she took up antisubmarine and antiaircraft patrol duties which she continued until 24 June.
 She then steamed to Eniwetok where she joined TF 53, and with that force bombarded the shore and then covered the landings at Guam.
 On 22 July she returned to the Saipan-Tinian area for further fire support duties during mopping up operations on the latter island.

 McDermut, detached from her second duty with TG 52.17, 4 August, sailed to Guadalcanal for rehearsal landings in preparation for the Palau offensive.
 By 15 September she was in position off Peleliu to support the 1st Marine Division as it landed, shifting to Angaur on the 17th to assist Army assault units.
 Departing the Palaus on 21 August, she headed northeast for ASW/AAW patrol duty during the occupation of Ulithi Atoll.

 Assigned next to the 7th Fleet, McDermut reported 1 October at Manus Island, the staging area for the Leyte operation.
 On 11 October, the fleet sortied from Seeadler Harbor, entering Leyte Gulf in the early morning hours of the 20th.
 On that morning McDermut, screening the transports as they approached the Dulag landing area, warded off enemy planes and rescued downed American pilots.
 In the afternoon, she was ordered to join with the destroyers McGowan and Melvin in an antitorpedo-boat screen in Surigao Strait.
 Later, as reports of Japanese fleet movements were added to the seemingly constant air attacks on shipping in Leyte Gulf, two more ships of Destroyer Squadron 54 (DesRon 54), Remey and Monssen, joined the screen.